 - Improve lowly lit areas.
 Clearly highlight areas that are difficult to see in darker conditions.
 Light pathways, entries, low-clearance ceilings and other lowly lit areas.
 Reflective lights can be useful when considering dimly-lit work areas.

 - Apply tread tapes to areas with a tendency to ice or are slippery, such as: stairs, doorways, ramps, handrails and other high-risk areas.

 - Label areas that are hazardous in icy or cold conditions by inserting signs or labels to areas predisposition-ed to create slips, trips and falls.
 Examples of problem areas are door entries, parking lots and staircases.

-We hope these tips may keep you safe and healthy this winter!
+We hope these tips assist you to prevent sickness and injury this winter!